waynenilsen/capnp-ffi/readme.md

 ### Cap'N Proto setup

-Create the `.capnp` file that defines the common object(s) see [the capnproto documentation](https://capnproto.org/language.html) for more information on how to do this.
+Create the `.capnp` schema file that defines the common object(s) see [the capnproto documentation](https://capnproto.org/language.html) for more information on how to do this.

 Generate the rust file that corresponds to the schema that we just created by using the [capnpc-rust](https://github.com/dwrensha/capnpc-rust) capnpc extension.